Blue Mountains Koala Project

 Why do we need to know where koalas live?

 Science for Wildlife is working to find these koala populations in order to help conserve them.
-Once the populations are found and mapped, the information will be shared with land managers, rural fire services and community groups to protect and restore koala habitats.
+Once the populations are found and mapped and threats to koalas identified, the information is shared with land managers, rural fire services and community groups to protect koalas and restore koala habitats.
+The koalas in this World Heritage region have more choice of food trees and habitats than anywhere else so our studies are also helping us to better understand koala ecology, and the factors that determine why they use one area and not another.

 Take a look at the Our Team page to meet some of our research collaborators.